MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/share-d365-record-admin.md

 4. In the **Assign policy to group** panel, do the following:

     1. Search for and add the group you want to assign the policy to.
 Ideally this would be the group to which sellers, service agents, and other Dynamics 365 users belong to.
-If you have Dynamics 365 users spread across multiple groups, you will have to create multiple group policy assignments.
+If you have Dynamics 365 users spread across multiple groups, you'll have to create multiple group policy assignments.

     2. Set the ranking for the group assignment.

-    3. Select the policy created earlier – to pre-install and pin the Dynamics 365 app for Teams.
+    3. Select the policy created earlier – to preinstall and pin the Dynamics 365 app for Teams.

     4. Select **Apply**.